 OSU entering first year students who attended a summer START session and were 18 years old or older were asked to participate in the Beginning College Survey of Student Engagement (BCSSE) survey.
 The BCSSE was designed to measure the high school experiences and college expectations of entering first year students.
 Further the BCSSE parallels the National Survey of Student Engagement (NSSE) which is administered to senior students and first year students during the winter and spring terms.
 Thus, by using both instruments, the experiences of first year students can be examined in terms of high school experiences, expected experiences in college, and actual college experiences.
 This report examined the responses of first year students on the BCSSE.
-Additional reports will be issued after the NSSE data is available in Fall, 2010.

-A total of 2,924 students were asked to participate in the survey with 2,781 completions which is a return rate of 95%.
-Approximately 32% of these were first generation college students (defined as no parent or guardian had graduated with a 4-year college degree).
-Overall respondents reported that they would be full-time students and that they had a high school grade point average of B or better.
-Most (77%) reported their race as white (non-Hispanic) with about 23% reporting a race other than white.
-Most (85%) intended to graduate from Oregon State though about 13% were uncertain whether or not they would graduate.
+A total of 2,975 students were asked to participate in the survey with 2,848 completions which is a return rate of 96%.
+Approximately 34% of these were first generation college students (defined as no parent or guardian had graduated with a 4-year college degree).
+Generally respondents reported that they would be full-time students and that they had a high school grade point average of B or better.
+Most (75%) reported their race as white (non-Hispanic) with about 21% reporting a race other than white.
+Most (86%) intended to graduate from Oregon State though about 13% were uncertain if they would graduate or not.

 Six scales were developed to assess high school academic engagement, expected college academic engagement, perseverance, expected academic difficulty, perception of academic preparation, and the importance of the campus environment in providing both challenge and support.
 Three scales, showed a mean of over 7.00 on a scale that ranged from 0 (minimum) to 10 (maximum).
 These scales included: Expected Academic Perseverance, Perceived Academic Preparation, and Importance of the Campus Environment.
-The remaining three scales showed a mean range of 5.15 to 5.79 with 0 (minimum) to 10 (maximum).
+The remaining three scales showed a mean range of 4.96 to 5.92 with 0 (minimum) to 10 (maximum).

-Overall, entering students reported a moderate level of high school academic engagement as measured by the High School Academic Engagement Scale with a mean of 5.36 on a scale of 0 (minimum) to 10 (maximum).
+Overall, entering students reported a moderate level of high school academic engagement as measured by the High School Academic Engagement Scale with a mean of 5.40 on a scale of 0 (minimum) to 10 (maximum).
 While some students reported a lot of engagement others reported very minimal or no engagement on the questions that made up this scale.
-The most frequent response to questions was "some" or "sometimes."
+The most frequent response to questions was some or sometimes.
 For example when asked how frequently they had worked with classmates outside of class to prepare class assignments, over 50% reported sometimes.
 Likewise when asked about the frequency of making a class presentation, over 50% of students reported sometimes.
-Less than 10% reported very often making a class presentation or working with classmates outside of class to prepare class assignments with another 10% reporting they never engaged in these behaviors.
+About 10% reported very often making a class presentation or working with classmates outside of class to prepare class assignments with another 10% reporting they never engaged in these behaviors.

-Likewise students reported a moderate expectation for academic involvement during their first year with a mean of 5.79 on a scale of 0 (minimum) to 10 (maximum).
+Likewise students reported a moderate expectation for academic involvement during their first year with a mean of 5.92 on a scale of 0 (minimum) to 10 (maximum).
 While their expectations of academic engagement were somewhat higher than their reported high school engagement experience, it was nevertheless still a modest level of expected academic engagement as measured by the Expected Academic Engagement Scale.